 “We connect 56,816 passionate designers from around the globe with small businesses who need design projects completed.
 And, we do it in a timely fashion without the usual risk or cost associated with professional design.”

-Disregarding the fallacy of the numbers game — recently examined here by Steve Douglas — let’s focus on how such companies minimise client cost.
+Disregarding the fallacy of the numbers game — looked at here by Steve Douglas — let’s focus on how spec work companies minimise client cost.

-If you consider “working on spec” a form of free work (i.e., the designer carries out a request in the hope of getting paid, with no guarantee), and if you consider that people under the age of 18 are covered by child labour laws, then is 99designs keeping costs down through the use of unpaid child designers?
+Consider that working on spec is a form of free work (i.e., the designer carries out a request in the hope of getting paid), and consider that people under 18 are covered by child labour laws, then is 99designs keeping costs down through the use of unpaid child designers?

 Children designers on design contest & crowdsourcing sites?